 Recommended for a dinner for two with a pleasant stroll along King afterwards.
 Click here for a look at their web site and menu.
 A twelve block walk.

 Speaking of taking it up a notch - Goat Sheep Cow raises the bar in Charleston for artisinal foods.
 Importing cheeses from all over the world, the selection rivals that seen in any major metropolitan area.
 Knowledgeable owners share their passion for great cheese, wine and charcuterie with you, and you will be glad you stopped in on the way back from walking the battery or touring the Nathaniel Russell House.
 Grab a ride on the free DASH shuttle if you are headed on a dedicated trip.
 Worth the effort!
 13 block walk.
+Now with a second location serving lunch here.

 Now an established presence on upper King, this is straightforward Steakhouse fare.
 Food is well prepared and you get exceptionally attentive service at this family run restaurant.
 Nice bar, and often features a live pianist.